apache/cloudstack-documentation/source/upgrading/upgrade/_sysvm_templates_pre45.rst

       |            | Routing: no                                                |
       +------------+------------------------------------------------------------+

 #.
-Register |release| systemvm template:
+Register |release| System VM Template:

    #.
-Click Register template.
+Click Register Template.

-      The Register template dialog box is displayed.
+      The Register Template dialog box is displayed.

    #.
-In the Register template dialog box, specify the following values
+In the Register Template dialog box, specify the following values
       (do not change these):

       .. cssclass:: table-striped table-bordered table-hover